Stonewall F.C.

-Stonewall F.C. is Britain's top-ranking LGBTQ+ orientated football team and the first of its kind to be FA Chartered Standard.
+Stonewall F.C. is one of Britain's top-ranking LGBTQ+ orientated football teams and the first of its kind to be FA Chartered Standard.
 The club is open to all, with a sizeable number of players who do not define themselves as LGBTQ+.

 Stonewall are affiliated to the London Football Association and play their home games at the London Marathon Community Track, Stratford, London.
 The club is sponsored by Adidas and EA Sports, and with their support have recently completed the successful launch of a Women/Non-Binary player's branch of the club.

 Structure and current activities

 Stonewall operates three 11's-focussed teams; the 1sts play in the and the 2nds one step lower in Division 1, both on Saturdays, and the Unity Team in the London Unity League on Sundays.
 These squads all train during the week, and the club also runs a weekday 5-a-side tournament on Thursdays.

 The Women/Non-Binary teams have a 1st, 2nd, and two Development Teams, compete during the week on Sundays, Mondays and Thursdays, and train on Saturdays.